emptinxss/counter/README.md

 - Create simple logic
 - Having a clean and understandable syntax
-- Adding html tags through javascripts
+- Adding html tags through javascript
-- Adding and removing classes from javascripts
+- Adding and removing classes from javascript

-You can find all the documentation [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript?retiredLocale).
+You can find all the documentation of Javascript [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript?retiredLocale).

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.